 DAYS 14-16: BANGKOK > AYUTTHAYA

-Take it up a notch as you swap the laid back charm of the islands for the organized chaos of the capital Bangkok!
-Check out the opulent Royal Palace, serene reclining Buddha and the most iconic temple in Bangkok, Wat Arun.
-Be transported to a bygone era as you explore the vibrant Bang-Pa-In, the old summer palace of the kings, before roaming through the ancient capital of Siam, Ayutthaya, with its iconic overgrown Buddha head and countless other archaeological treasures.
-Embrace the sights, sounds and smells of Bangkok as you hunt for bargains along Khao San Rd, enjoy some of the best street food of your life and if you choose, witness an exhilarating Muay Thai performance.
-Cap off an incredible Thai adventure as you enjoy a delicious fancy final dinner, celebrating an amazing couple of weeks with your new-found best friends!
+Take it up a notch as trade in the chill charm of the islands for the high energy of Bangkok, Thailand’s capital city.
+You can’t visit this city without stopping to see The Grand Palace, a jaw-dropping show of opulence, culture and architecture.
+Next, marvel in awe at the artistic masterpiece of the Reclining Buddha and at the most iconic temple in Bangkok, Wat Arun.
+Explore Bang-Pa-In, the old summer palace of the kings before exploring Ayutthaya, a UNESCO World Heritage Site.
+Here you’ll find the iconic Emerald Buddha and countless other archaeological wonders.
+Embrace the cultural treasures of Bangkok as you shop for souvenirs along Khao San Rd, eat some of the best street food of your life, and witness an exhilarating Muay Thai performance.
+Celebrate your incredible Thai journey with a final fancy dinner with your new-found best friends!

 DAYS 17-21: MAI CHAU HOMESTAY & COMMUNITY SERVICE

-Mai Chau is a hidden gem off the beaten path and one of the most beautiful destinations in Vietnam filled with rice terraces and limestone mountains.
-This stunning region will be our home for several days while we complete our community service project.
+Get ready to experience Vietnam off the beaten path.
+Mai Chau is a hidden gem and one of the most stunning destinations in Vietnam filled with the idyllic sounds of birdsong and bubbling streams, limestone mountains, and fields of glowing green.
+This picturesque countryside is our home for several days while we complete our community service project.

-We’ll receive a warm welcome from a local Vietnamese family whose house functions as a small bed and breakfast.
-Their home is nestled on a small lake surrounded by beautiful views.
-Every evening we will enjoy home-cooked meals with recipes that have been cooked in the family for generations and unwind in this serene setting after a rewarding day of service.
+We’ll stay in a bed and breakfast and receive a warm welcome from the local Vietnamese family who owns it.
+Their home is nestled on a small lake hemmed in by rolling hills.
+After rewarding days of service in the village community, we’ll enjoy home-cooked meals with recipes that have been cooked in the family for generations and relax in this serene setting.

-Projects include assisting trained trace-men with small construction projects like bathrooms or kitchen renovations that make a significant impact on the quality of life for a family in need.
-Students will get the chance to meet the families they will be assisting and see the impact of their hard work.
+Community service projects include small construction projects like bathroom or kitchen renovations.
+These updates significantly increase the quality of life for a family in need.
+Students will get the chance to meet the families and see the positive impact of their hard work.

 DAY 22: Hanoi